Amanullah684/Amanullah684/README.md

 #### I am online freelancer

-I am a online freelancer.
-Now I am working just like a personal assistance.
-But still continue my learning in web design and development
+I operate as a freelancer online, providing personal support at the moment, but I'm still learning web design and programming.

-Skills: HTML / CSS
+Skills: HTML / CSS / Bootstrap / Javascript

 - 🔭 I’m currently working on Facebook and youtube
 - 🌱 I’m currently learning javascript